 Collaborate with group members on a shared Google Doc to compose the script for your video.

-Copy the YouTube URL for your video to SaveDeo.com and download to your camera roll.
+Copy the YouTube URL for your video to SaveDeo.online and download to your camera roll.

 Upload the video clips and YAKiT clips to Loopster to edit in order and trim.

 Record your group's lines in front of green paper with the Camera then combine with video clips in Green Screen.